usaid-cs/yesterday-i-learned/random.md

 - Many mining (gold included) companies on the TSX have negative betas.
 - Every US president after the [Time Person of the Year](https://en.wikipedia.org/wiki/Time_Person_of_the_Year) list began have been on the list.
 Except Calvin Coolidge, Herbert Hoover, and Gerald Ford.
 Roosevelt was however the person of the year thrice.
 - "Tennessee" has three consecutively repeated letters.
-- "Lisa, if you don't like your job you don't strike.
-You just go in every day and do it really half-assed.
-That's the American way." - Homer Simpson
 - Fun fact.
 [Going gluten-free makes you age slower.](https://blog.paleohacks.com/10-ways-to-slow-aging-naturally/) Therefore, gluten is aging.
 Science.
 - "breathe. sunflower. rainbow.
 450." was uttered by [Eleven's mother](http://strangerthings.wikia.com/wiki/Terry_Ives) to indicate: (breathe.) (sunflower on the hospital nightstand.) (rainbow symbol where the children's room was in the lab.)
 (450 something of the electroshocking.)
 - Waiting in multiple lines is faster than waiting in one big line and then being allocated to whichever cashier is free, but for some reason people are less satisfied with it (according to Mythbusters, anyway).